Catanduanes Provincial Board

 The Catanduanes Provincial Board is the Sangguniang Panlalawigan (provincial legislature) of the Philippine province of Catanduanes.

-The members are elected via plurality-at-large voting: the province is divided into two districts, each having four seats.
-A voter votes up to four names, with the top four candidates per district being elected.
+The members are elected via plurality-at-large voting: the province is divided into two districts, each having five seats.
+A voter votes up to five names, with the top five candidates per district being elected.
 The vice governor is the ex officio presiding officer, and only votes to break ties.
 The vice governor is elected via the plurality voting system province-wide.

+Aside from the regular members, the board also includes the provincial federation presidents of the Liga ng mga Barangay (ABC, from its old name "Association of Barangay Captains"), the Sangguniang Kabataan (SK, youth councils) and the Philippine Councilors League (PCL) as ex officio members.
+They join the board once they are elected as president of their respective league or federation shortly after the start of their terms following the regular local elections (in the case of PCL) or the barangay and SK elections (in the case of ABC and SK).

+District apportionment

 The districts used in appropriation of members is not coextensive with the legislative district of Catanduanes; unlike congressional representation which is at-large, Catanduanes is divided into two districts for representation in the Sangguniang Panlalawigan.

-Aside from the regular members, the board also includes the provincial federation presidents of the Liga ng mga Barangay (ABC, from its old name "Association of Barangay Captains"), the Sangguniang Kabataan (SK, youth councils) and the Philippine Councilors League (PCL).